Q&A from our HR experts:

 If an employee is infected by the virus, the company cannot terminate their employment.
 If the employee is not able to return to work (e.g. the city is under lockdown or the public transportation is stopped), the company can negotiate with the employee regarding using the annual leave days for the days of absence (the count starts from the first day the local government determines as the date of work resumption, i.e. the 10th of Feb).
 But in any case, salaries must still be paid.

-Is it legal to pay partial salary to employees if they cannot come to the office and cannot be as productive?
+Is it legal to pay partial salary to employees if the company delays the resumption of work and the employee does not come to the office and cannot be as productive?

-If an employee cannot return to work due to the precautionary measures taken to stop the spread of the virus, the company still needs to pay full salary for the first month, and a certain % for the second month which varies regionally, to cover living expenses.
+If the company delays the resumption of work and the employee cannot return to work due to the precautionary measures taken to stop the spread of the virus, the company still needs to pay full salary for the first month, and a certain % for the second month which varies regionally, to cover living expenses.
 For example, in Beijing the payment for a second month is 70% of the local minimum wage.

 Can employees be “forced” to conduct meetings in light of the current situation with China (e.g. attend meetings in the office, fly to meet customers, or travel to visit suppliers)?